Music

 Chancel Choir

-Under the direction of Dr. Janice McNair, Director of Music, the choir provides worship leadership at the 10:45 Sanctuary Service, as well as seasonal services and concerts throughout the year.
+Under the direction of Dr. Janice McNair, Director of Worship and Music Ministries, the choir provides worship leadership in the 10:45 a.m.
+Sanctuary Service, as well as seasonal services and concerts throughout the year.

 Music is one of the most important ways we engage in worship.
-In our children’s music program we teach our youngsters a variety of ways to participate.
-First-Centenary children and their friends are invited to be part of one of our musical groups.
-The kids will be singing and also learning fundamental music skills, along with drumming and Orff instruments.
-Our musicians will participate in the Sanctuary and The Vine worship services throughout the school year.
+In our children’s music program, we teach our First-Centenary children and their friends a variety of ways to participate.
+The kids learn how to sing and also learn fundamental music skills, along with playing Music Makers, ukuleles, and Orff instruments.
+Our young musicians participate in the Sanctuary and The Vine worship services throughout the school year.

 Handbells